A step-by-step guide to setup on the Nest Learning Thermostat

 You’ll also be asked about the orientation of your O/B wire.
-If you don’t know, Nest will assume an O orientation.
+If you don’t know, the Nest Thermostat will assume an O orientation.

 Step 4: Your location

-Once configured to control your heating and cooling system, Nest will ask you a few questions about your location.
-Most of these questions help Nest work efficiently.
-Some help Nest learn.
+Once configured to control your heating and cooling system, your Nest Thermostat will ask you a few questions about your location.
+Most of these questions help your Nest Thermostat work efficiently.
+Some help the Nest Thermostat learn.
 Any time we ask a question about your system that you don’t know the answer to, just select “I don’t know”.
 You can always go back later to update the information.

-Nest will ask you for the following information:
+The Nest Thermostat will ask you for the following information:

 - Your country